 - Your target audience uses this channel to consume content

-- You have the capacity to produce a lot for the chosen channel
+- You can produce a lot for the chosen channel

 Manage the production of your content